Listing Period Home Warranty: Free Seller Coverage Explained

 Cons

-• Pre-existing conditions are excluded from coverage
+• Pre-existing conditions and neglect are excluded

 For a deeper look at what sellers should expect from a home warranty plan, see our guide on home warranty for sellers.
+If your home is older or has aging systems, our guide on home warranty for old homes explains what to expect in terms of coverage limits and exclusions.

 Compare Home Warranty Options in Ohio